-H.2.3.3 Child/adolescent is scheduled for discharge, but the community-based aftercare plan is missing critical components.
+- H.2.3.2 Child/Adolescent can achieve certain treatment objectives in the current level of care and achievement of those objectives will enable the child/adolescentpatient to be discharged directly to a less intensive community rather than to a more restrictive setting; or - H.2.3.3 Child/adolescent is scheduled for discharge, but the community-based aftercare plan is missing critical components.
 The components have been vigorously pursued but are not available (including but not limited to such resources as placement options, psychiatrist or therapist appointments, therapeutic mentoring, etc).
 Child/adolescent should be referred to Intensive Care Management.
-(Intensive Care Manager will work with the DCF_Area Office or directly with local providers or Community Collaboratives to address aftercare needs).
+(Intensive Care Manager will work with the DCF Area Office or directly with local providers or Community Collaboratives to address aftercare needs).